 H-1B Visa Registrations Drop 27%: What's Behind the Dramatic Decline?

-The latest H-1B visa registration numbers reveal a stark transformation in America's skilled worker immigration landscape.
-The 27% decline in registrations for fiscal year 2026 marks the most significant drop in recent years, challenging traditional assumptions about the program's trajectory.
+The latest H-1B visa registration numbers reveal a stark transformation in America’s skilled worker immigration landscape.
+The 27% decline in registrations for fiscal year 2026 marks the lowest point for H-1B visa registrations since FY2022, representing the most significant drop in recent years and challenging traditional assumptions about the program’s trajectory.

 This dramatic shift comes at a time when U.S. companies are reimagining their approach to international talent acquisition.
-With approximately 344,00 eligible registrations compared to last year's 470,000, the numbers tell a compelling story of changing employer strategies, evolving worker preferences, and the impact of new USCIS policies.
+With a total number of approximately 344,000 eligible registrations compared to last year’s 470,000, the numbers tell a compelling story of changing employer strategies, evolving worker preferences, and the impact of new USCIS policies.
+The decline has had a pronounced effect on major source countries, particularly India and China, which have historically accounted for the largest share of H-1B beneficiaries.

 Recent H-1B Visa Registration Numbers Show Notable Changes

 The number of unique beneficiaries - aspiring H-1B workers who submitted at least one registration - also fell significantly.
 FY 2026 saw approximately 339,000 unique candidates, down from 442,000 in FY 2025.
+In the first round of the H-1B lottery, only a subset of petitions is chosen, so many applicants may have to wait for subsequent rounds or consider alternative options.
 This represents a clear shift in application patterns for the skilled worker visa program.

 The data points to changing dynamics in the U.S. immigration landscape for specialty occupation workers.
 The reduced registration numbers show a more focused applicant pool, with fewer multiple submissions per person.
 This aligns with USCIS’s efforts to make the selection process fairer (and to stop giving an advantage to people who found a lot of different prospective employers to sponsor them).